spewil/phd/sections/motor_physiology.md

 A considerable amount of discussion has focused on the existence of synergies as a simplifying structure which allows the motor system to "solve" the redundancy "problem".
 The term motor synergy can be used descriptively to describe the spatiotemporal coactivation of muscles necessary for an ongoing task.
 Synergetic control implies control in the space of a low-dimensional set of synergy weights rather than independent control over the actuator dimensions themselves.
 The control dimensions are functionally coupled as a result of synergetic action, which both simplifies the control task and constrains behavior to the low-dimensional subspace defined by the synergy weights[@merelHierarchicalMotorControl2019].
 This is what Bizzi and colleagues refer to as "the puppet's strings".
 The term can also be used as a normative model of motor coordination which implies a constraint in the dimensionality of the descending supraspinal control signal, the simplifying movements of the puppeteer.

 Many studies have contributed to the concept of synergies as a hard-wired organizing feature of the motor system[@mussa-ivaldiMotorLearningCombination2000,@DAvella2003] ^[I should really have more studies here, or a really nice review.].
-However, these works tend to extrapolate from non-primate preparations and use tasks which are inherently low-dimensional to explain covariance structure in primate and human kinematic and electromyography data[@Gao2017].
+However, these works tend to extrapolate from non-primate preparations, particularly in the frog, and use tasks which are inherently low-dimensional to explain covariance structure in primate and human kinematic and electromyography data[@giszterMotorPrimitivesNew2015;@Gao2017].
 That said, it would be foolish to deny the existence of synergistic muscle coactivation even at the structural level.
 Careful studies of force control by the fingertips present a complex story of dimensionality of control in this regime [@raczSpatiotemporalAnalysisReveals2013].
 Constraints exist in the architecture of the hand as well as its control system, though we maintain that concept of synergies, especially in the context of dexterous movement, is often presented as an oversimplification rather than a mere simplification.
 We believe the story of the hand is more complex.

 Studies have attempted to quantify the number of effective degrees of freedom of the hand with various methods.
 This has primarily been taken to be the number of linear features which contain a desired level of the original signal variance, where the signal is the joint angles of the hand engaged in various behaviors[@Ingram2009;@TodorovDimensionality2005].
 These methods have resulted in roughly 8 linear features of hand kinematics to solve a variety of tasks, with subtleties found in inter-task and inter-subject variations.^[It has been argued that the motor repertoire is hardly high-dimensional when compared to the dimensionality of the visual feature extraction system[@yanUnexpectedComplexityEveryday2020].
 A recent study found that low-variance linear, kinematic components displayed significantly higher correlation within condition (e.g. grasp of a specific object) than across condition.
 This suggests that these components carry task-dependent information rather than condition-independent, task-irrelevant noise[@yanUnexpectedComplexityEveryday2020].
 This suggests that the control of the hand is more nuanced than a set of fixed synergies.